 Integrating activities helps young children coordinate their learning experiences and is an effective method of reinforcing concepts.
 This course builds on material covered in ECED 1112 and 1212.
 Its purpose is to provide students with the knowledge and skills necessary to integrate curricular areas that help young children expand their creative potential and curiosity to explore their world.
 It is designed to promote young children's social, emotional, intellectual, physical, and language development, within a framework that balances naturalistic, formal, and informal learning.

-Registration in this course is restricted to students admitted to the Diploma in Early Childhood Education and Certificate in Early Childhood Education.
+Registration in this course is restricted to students admitted to the Diploma in Early Childhood Education, Certificate in Early Childhood Education, and Certificate in Early Childhood Education (Part-time).

 Prerequisite(s): A minimum "C-" grade in ECED 1212.